 Oregon Divorce Timeline and Vehicle Division Process

-Oregon eliminated its 90-day waiting period for divorce in 2011, meaning a divorce can finalize immediately upon the judge signing the judgment if all issues are resolved.
+Oregon eliminated its no mandatory waiting period for divorce in 2011, meaning a divorce can finalize immediately upon the judge signing the judgment if all issues are resolved.
 However, contested divorces involving vehicle disputes typically take 6-18 months to resolve.
 The vehicle division process follows the standard divorce timeline: filing, service, financial disclosures under ORS § 107.089, negotiation or mediation, and final judgment.

 During the divorce process, Oregon courts may issue temporary orders governing vehicle use.
 These orders prevent either spouse from selling, transferring, or damaging vehicles while the case is pending.
 Violations can result in contempt findings and adverse property division outcomes.